 Our teachers are a diverse group ranging from home bakers to professionally trained pastry chefs.
 We are all united in our desire to teach and help people gain confidence in their baking skills.

-Tricia has been working at Duchess Bake Shop for over nine years and has worked in virtually every aspect of the business, including as a kitchen manager and pastry chef.
+Tricia has been working at Duchess Bake Shop for over ten years and has worked in virtually every aspect of the business, including as a kitchen manager and pastry chef.
 She has years of experience working in the service industry, was previously a flight attendant living in Northern Ireland before returning to Canada in search of her baking career.
 Atelier has been her perfect role: sharing her love of baking and being around people, sharing food memories and stories.
 Tricia is always in a good mood, has boundless energy, is quick to help those around her and is much loved by all her students.
 When she’s not in our teaching kitchen, Tricia loves working out, spending time with her fur babies and trying to keep her many plants alive - with medium success.

 I follow a keto diet six months of the year, which is complete self-torture smelling everything in the Bake Shop on a daily basis.

 I’m terrible at keeping tabs on my oven timer and often turn it off and forget about it.
 Needless to say, I’ve overbaked a few things…